Published:

 Active Sensing

-To better understand these sensors, we will go through some types, operating principles and general use cases of these.
+To better understand these sensors, we will review their types, operating principles, and general use cases.

-Generally, active sensors emit energy (i.e LIDAR, RADAR, InfraRed. etc.), and the distance of reflection from that energy (the point where the energy returns) are essentially the appropriate measurements.
+One of the working principles is when active sensors emit energy (i.e LIDAR, RADAR, InfraRed. etc.), and the distance of reflection from that energy source (the point where the energy returns) is essentially the appropriate measurement.
 Not all passive sensors create resistor change, however, there are also the ones that have active components generating voltage, frequency changes, voltage changes, pulse width modulation, etc.

 Examples of Active Sensors: